 The inflorescence is a rounded cluster of stalked flowers atop the stem.
 These clusters elongate considerably into a spike as the plant produces fruit and additional flowers continue to open in the upper part of the spike.

 The flowers are 4-parted with a yellowish-green hairy calyx that has 4 sepals with long pointed teeth.
-The 4 white petals are deeply divided at the apex creating a 'mouse-ear' appearance.
+The 4 white petals of the corolla are deeply divided at the apex creating a 'mouse-ear' appearance.
 Flower stalks are hairy.
 The stamens are tetradynamous, meaning that they are in three pairs with two pair in the center being longer than a shorter pair at the side.
 The shorter ones have a pair of nectar glands at their base.
 The pistil is a light green with a rounded stigma.

 Fruit: Mature flowers produce a hairy, plump flattened elliptical seed pod with the style persistent at the tip.
 The seeds are flattened, rounded, 1 to 2.3 mm in diameter with a narrow wing on the margin.

 Invasive: See notes at bottom of page.